List of photovoltaic power stations

+Gonghe Talatan Solar Park (in Gonghe County, Qinghai, China) as the largest solar park in the world with a capacity of 15,600MW as of 2023 and a planning area of 609 km2, which is close to the land area of Singapore.

-As with other forms of power generation, significant challenges exist with regard to regional habitat modification, such as that resulting from the heat island effect, and the resulting stress to local threatened species.
+As with other forms of power generation, there are important regional habitat modification problems, such as the heat island effect, and the resulting stress to local threatened species.
 Several planned large facilities in the U.S. state of California have been downsized due in part to such concerns.

 World's largest photovoltaic power stations

-The following is a list of operating solar farms that are 300 MW or larger.
-BloombergNEF reports that 35 projects of at least 200 MW were commissioned in 2019, up from 30 in 2018.
+The following is a list of operating solar farms that are 500 MW or larger.

 These lists include a mixture of individual solar power plants and of groups of co-located projects, usually called solar parks.

+Note: Power capacity in this table is given as the peak DC nameplate capacity of the panels.
+When this information is not available, the AC capacity after the inverter is given (identified with "*" next to the number).
+The AC capacity is usually significantly smaller than DC capacity, so the ranking may not be accurate for these plants.
+See Nominal power (photovoltaic)#Conversion from DC to AC for more information.

+Talatan Solar Park, China is the world's largest solar power plant.